JakobPasley/PasswordGenerator/README.md

    +Added functions that tell user their selections for each parameter.

 Version 1.2 // Dec - 06 - 2022
-   +Added function that makes sureuser input for password length is a valid integer.
+   +Added function that makes sure user input for password length is a valid integer.
    ~Fixed bug where password was being outputed at wrong length.